Tuesday, April 23, 2024

 We were glad to be away from that!

-Drawing aside the curtains and drapes, we peered out the window above the grassy courtyard.
-On the left, we saw the belfry of a church: a square tower with an “onion dome” made of copper.
+Drawing aside the curtains, we peered out the window above the grassy courtyard.
+To the left, we saw the belfry of a church: a square tower with an “onion dome” made of copper.
 Punctually at 9:30, its bells became alive with three minutes of chiming.
 Czech churches provide a lengthy amount of bell-ringing, and we loved every moment.
 It’s a vibrant break in the monotony, and it usually makes Praguers smile.
-In the USA, church bells are silenced by ignorant “Noise Ordinances”… yet the aforementioned noise pollution is allowed.
-Dumb priorities.
-Lewis liked the sound so much that he chose a bell chime as his wake-up alarm.
-(We still use it).
+Please enjoy our video of some of it (turn the sound on)...

-We left the hotel and investigated that church, named for Saint Michael the Archangel.
-It was Sunday, so the door was open.
-As a functioning church, it was free to enter, and it was fascinating to explore.
 It is an amalgamation of styles that were added in different eras, and it’s a Cultural Monument of the nation.
 (Cultural Monuments of the Czech Republic are legally protected by the Ministry of Culture).
 Its origin was documented in 1115 in a charter issued by Prince Vladislav who was Duke of Bohemia.
 The church was used as a midway point between Prague Castle and Vysehrad Fortress.
 In 1348, King Charles IV included it in New Town as a parish church.
 In 1369, it was rebuilt in the Gothic style, but it was given a trapezoid-shaped chancel, which makes it unique in the city.
 A school was attached in 1399, and a chapel was added in 1402.
 During the 1570s, Renaissance builders added higher ceilings.
 After 1717, the congregation added a Baroque baptistry.
 In 1791, German Protestants bought the church, and it remains Lutheran.
-Its stone wall and metal gate were installed in 1838.
+(Trivia: that year, the King of Bohemia's brother-in-law, King Louis XVI, ratified France's constitution to curtail his powers).

 We went to the tram stop and saw the tram leaving… but nobody ran to catch it or banged on it to make it stop.
 We were in a country where citizens don’t run to catch a bus or train.
 In America, people run daily to catch buses, trains, and subways because they spend their whole lives in a country where public transit is infrequent, unreliable and delayed.
 It’s refreshing to be elsewhere where things are normal.

-The next tram arrived within two minutes.
 Lewis and I knew that we had hours before our 12:30 brunch reservations.
-Since our destination was in Lesser Town, we decided to ride the tram to Prague Castle and enjoy the sunshine in its grand courtyards.
+Since our destination was in Lesser Town, we decided to go to Prague Castle and enjoy the sunshine in its grand courtyards.
 It would be perfect timing for the daily Changing of the Guard ceremony at midday!

 Prague’s tram network has one of the largest fleets in the world: 882 trams operating over 144 km (89 miles) of tracks.
 As an indication of smart public transport, it extends deeply into outer boroughs and districts.
 That’s impressive infrastructure!

-The tramway began with horses in 1875, and it was electrified in 1891.
 Thankfully, Czechs didn’t Americanize their cities, and that saved their tram networks.

 But the half of Berlin that was occupied by Soviets retained its trams, and those trams continue to flourish and serve the population better than vehicular traffic.

 In Prague, 26 routes of trams serve 380 million passengers per year: the second-highest quantity in the world.
 There are also 10 routes of “night trams” that operate after midnight.
-The system reaches deep into outer boroughs and suburbs.

-Impressively, all of the trams are built in Czechia, which has a longstanding reputation for excellent rail transport manufacturing.
+Impressively, all of the trams are built in Czechia, which has a reputation for excellent rail transport manufacturing.
 During nice weather, two routes include historic wooden trams that are lovingly preserved since 1905!
 Praguers love riding on them, and they are often photographed as they roll along their rails and ring their antique bells.

 The fleet includes 250 state-of-the-art trams manufactured by a Czech company named Škoda.